Asset Allocation

 What Are the Components of Asset Allocation?

 It’s easy to see that many financial assets are highly correlated — especially large assets.
 If there is a new sign of an economic slowdown, investors expect the entire S&P 500 index to move lower in response.
 Similarly, if interest rates rise, investors expected all fixed income investments to fall.
-The individual stock or bond doesn’t really matter.
+The individual stock or bond doesn’t really matter, but asset allocation can be beneficial.

 Researchers have found that asset allocation accounts for about 88% of volatility and returns.
 If your portfolio consists of 90% large-cap U.S. stocks and 10% high-yield corporate bonds, your experience in the market will be very consistent with investors holding the same allocation — even if the specific stocks and bonds held in each portfolio are different.